Legacy MCP-UI Adapter

 intent | ui/message | Send an intent (translated to message) |

-ui-size-change | ui/notifications/size-change | Request widget resize |
+ui-size-change | ui/notifications/size-changed | Request widget resize |

 Host → Widget (Incoming)